twpayne/flightrecorder/BUGS.md

 Flytec 6030
 ===========

-1. The firmware is only distributed in Windows .EXE format.

-2. The `PBRWPRE` (upload extended waypoint) command appears not to work at all.
+1. The `PBRWPRE` (upload extended waypoint) command appears not to work at all.